-Carasau bread is a typical product of Sardinia, one of the two big islands of Italy; it originated in the area of Barbagia, in the North-East of the Island, the name Carasau comes from the Sardinian word for ‘to toast’.
+Carasau Bread, Pane Carasau, is a typical product of Sardinia, one of the two big islands of Italy; it originated in the area of Barbagia, in the North-East of the Island, the name Carasau comes from the Sardinian word for ‘to toast’.

-Instead of being shaped in a loaf, the Carasau bread is baked into very thin and crunchy sheets, that make a peculiar noise when broken.
-For this reason, the Carasau bread is also called ‘music sheets bread’!
+Instead of being shaped in a loaf, the Carasau bread is baked into very thin and crunchy sheets with a rough texture that make a peculiar noise when broken.
+For this reason, the Carasau bread is also called ‘music sheets bread’.

-It can be eaten as it is or like bruschettas – and even used in lieu of pasta sheets for lasagne.
-But the most known use of it is Zuppa Gallurese , a lasagna-like dish prepared with Carasau bread.
+It can be eaten as it is or with a drizzle of olive oil and salt or paired with some cheese or even used in lieu of pasta sheets for lasagne just like this Zuppa Gallurese , a lasagna-like dish prepared with Carasau bread.

 Makes about 7 sheets | Preparation time: 20 mins + 3 h for the dough leavening| Cooking time: 40 mins

 - Remilled Durum Wheat Semolina Flour: 550 g

 - Fresh brewer’s yeast, 5 g

 Dissolve the brewer’s yeast in a small amount of lukewarm water.
 Mix the flour with the rest of the lukewarm water by pouring it in a little at a time, add the dissolved yeast and start kneading the dough.
 Add salt after a few minutes and continue kneading the dough until it’s firm and has a smooth and homogeneous texture.